-On the client-side, the component will be rendered as a split pane with top and bottom partitions, potentially separated by an adjustment handle.
+On the client-side, the component will be rendered as a split pane with left and right partitions, potentially separated by an adjustment handle.
 If no geometry restrictions are specified, the component will attempt to size itself to fill all available space remaining in the browser window (this behavior, can of course be overridden by CSS).

 There are several properties governing the nature and handling of the partioning.
-The split may be speficied as an absolute reserve of pixels for the top or bottom pane (with excess pixels going to the other) or as a constant percentage to be reapportioned in actual pixels whenever the widget's container is resized.
+The split may be speficied as an absolute reserve of pixels for the left or right pane (with excess pixels going to the other) or as a constant percentage to be reapportioned in actual pixels whenever the widget's container is resized.
 The split can be marked as either fixed or user-adjustable.
-It is possible specify child panes that slide open to a predefined taller height when the mouse rolls over them and auto-close when the mouse leaves the region.
+It is possible specify child panes that slide open to a predefined wider width then the mouse rolls over them and auto-close when the mouse leaves the region.
 In the case of auto-expanding panes, it is possible to define sound effects to accompany the animation.

-To be compatible with the static layout manager the enclosing class has to be the generic activeGroup rather than the specific activeVGroup The activeVGroup is the one used for tuning attributes of the absolutely positioned elements. parameter INCLUDEFILES = "zenCSLM.js,zenActiveVGroup.js";
+To be compatible with the static layout manager the enclosing class has to be the generic activeGroup rather than the specific activeHGroup The activeHGroup is the one used for tuning attributes of the absolutely positioned elements. parameter INCLUDEFILES = "zenCSLM.js,zenActiveHGroup.js";